Fixed-Term Contract Mortgages Explained

 What if your contract only runs for 12 months?

 You can still potentially get a mortgage.
-This is a common fixed-term contract length and many lenders are open to applicants on this type of contract.
-Applying for a mortgage prior to the six-month mark could help as some mortgage providers will only lend if there are at least six months remaining on your contract.
+This is a common fixed-term contract length, and many lenders are open to applicants for this type of contract.
+Applying for a mortgage before the six-month mark could help, as some mortgage providers will only lend if at least six months are remaining on your contract.

 Calculate your maximum borrowing

-To get an indication of what kind of mortgage size might be available to you, use our contractor mortgage calculator.
-It allows you to specify your employment type and then insert either your wage or day rate to give an estimate of what the majority of lenders are likely to offer.
+Use our contractor mortgage calculator to determine what kind of mortgage size might be available to you.
+It allows you to specify your employment type and then insert your wage or day rate to estimate what most lenders are likely to offer.

 Mortgage Affordability Calculator